Faresa/WhiteHat/README.md

 Notes:

-Download or Clone this repo on your local machine and accesss it via the index.html page
+Download or Clone this repo on your local machine and accesss it via the index.html page, then click on filters to start browsing the catalogue

 Hits:
   Full object oriented server side functionality :)